Canadian Pacific Railroads

 Most model trains are built as working models.
 In order to have a model work you must also expect to sacrifice some of the realism.
 The aim of most manufacturers is to give trouble free running and retain as much detail as possible within the bounds of production capability.
 Most commercial builders of railway models today are doing a superb job of achieving these goals, but unfortunately some details are still lost.

 Incorrect couplings, deep wheel flanges, course scale valve gear, no footplate steps because of truck swing, and cab to tender distance too wide, to say nothing of drive motors often visible in the cab.
 Even the live steam models which are incredibly accurate with regard to detail, usually, out of pure necessity, have some oversize pressure gauge or control lever out of the top of the cab roof.
-In my opinion, although magnificent pieces of model engineering, when viewed as static reproductions of that particular type of locomotive, there is usually plenty of evidence of compromise.
+In my opinion, although magnificent pieces of model engineering, when viewed as static reproductions of that particular type of locomotive, there is usually plenty of evidence of necessary compromise.

 As we did not have to be concerned about radius of track curves, and the many other considerations connected with the mechanical aspect, full attention has been paid to detail and accuracy of scale.
 The model has authentic bolt and rivet detail, and cab interior will show all gauges and controls.
-The scale is large enough to show detail clearly, but not too big, as to make it overpowering when displayed in the home.
+The scale is large enough to show detail clearly, but not too big, as to make it overpowering when displayed in the home or office.

 "Go and see the British G.W.R. and L.M.S.
 Models in 1/32nd. scale"